 You can build interactive dashboards in Tableau.

-There are various advantages or benefits of Tableau.
+There are various advantages and benefits of Tableau.

 These are as follows.